mongodb/specifications/source/auth/auth.rst

 Q & A
 =====

-Q: According to `Authentication Handshake`_, we are calling isMaster for every socket.
+Q: According to `Authentication Handshake`_, we are calling ``hello`` or legacy hello for every socket.
 Isn't this a lot?
 	Drivers should be pooling connections and, as such, new sockets getting opened should be relatively infrequent.
 It's simply part of the protocol for setting up a socket to be used.

 Q: Where is information related to user management?